 Before crops can be certified organic, farmers must carefully manage their land without using prohibited inputs like synthetic pesticides for 36 months.
 During this transition period and during the first years after certification, farmers often face many technical and market challenges.
-The Organic Transition Initiative was announced on August 22, 2022 as a $300 million multi-agency USDA effort to support this transition and build and strengthen organic markets.
+The Organic Transition Initiative (OTI) is a $300 million multi-agency USDA effort to support this transition and build and strengthen organic markets.
 USDA’s Agricultural Marketing Service, Natural Resources Conservation Service and Risk Management Agency each have a major role in the Organic Transition Initiative.

 How USDA helps through the Organic Transition Initiative

 USDA will provide support in three main areas: mentoring and advice; direct farmer assistance and organic market security.